gerryd/cookbook/content/recipe/desserts/bresilienne-pie.md

 - 1 egg
 - pinch of salt

-The dough will be quite stiff; if you have one available, a standmixer with a dough hook would help.
+The dough will be quite firm; if you have one available, a standmixer with a dough hook would help.

 ## Directions